prantasujoy/aws-practice/s3_static_hosting/README.md

 ## step 2:Create S3 Bucket
-    1.create a s3 bucket.(bucket name should match the website name we will use later) 2.enable public access,add a [bucket policy](www.google.com) to make it public 3.use bucket name something like this (<bucketname>.<domain name>) 4.upload files: all files from the build directory (except  static folder) 5.upload folder: upload static folder from build directory
+    1.create a s3 bucket.(bucket name should match the website name we will use later) 2.enable public access,add the bucket policy to make it public 3.use bucket name something like this (<bucketname>.<domain name>) 4.upload files: all files from the build directory (except  static folder) 5.upload folder: upload static folder from build directory